pypa/setuptools/docs/userguide/extension.rst

 objects are just a design abstraction that encapsulate logic and help to organise the code.

-You can overwrite exiting commands (or add new ones) by defining entry points in the ``distutils.commands`` group.
+You can overwrite existing commands (or add new ones) by defining entry points in the ``distutils.commands`` group.
 For example, if you wanted to add a ``foo`` command, you might add something like this to your project: